pinax/django-user-accounts/README.rst

 ----------------

 See http://django-user-accounts.readthedocs.org/ for the ``django-user-accounts`` documentation.
+We recently did a Pinax Hangout on ``django-user-accounts``, you can read the recap blog post and find the video here http://blog.pinaxproject.com/2015/10/12/recap-september-pinax-hangout/.

 The Pinax documentation is available at http://pinaxproject.com/pinax/.
 If you would like to help us improve our documentation or write more documentation, please join our Slack channel and let us know!